Technical Architecture

 Cortensor (Infrastructure Layer)

-Routes jobs to miners through Router Nodes and Session Queue.
+Routes jobs to miners through Router Nodes and the Session Queue.

 Produces:

-Bardiel never runs models locally; it always goes through Cortensor.
+Bardiel never runs heavy models locally; it always goes through Cortensor via the Router.

 What Each Sub-Page Covers